A Horde of Ducks Have Saved 140 Acres of Vineyards in South Africa

 The Vergenoegd Löw ducks are herded through grape vines covering 140 acres and they gobble up insects and pests as they move.
 (Image: Mariagroth via Dreamstime)

 Vergenoegd Löw has implemented its much talked about Vergenoegd Waterbird Habitat Project.
-The aim of this conservation project is to show private landowners ways to rehabilitate and change water bodies so that they can be used by indigenous water birds of varying types.
-If the ideal breeding grounds for waterbirds are in place, those will attract many more animals including some migrating birds.
+The aim of this conservation project is to show private landowners ways to rehabilitate and change water bodies so that indigenous water birds of varying types can use them.
+If the ideal breeding grounds for waterbirds are in place, those will attract many more animals, including some migrating birds.
 This may have a positive impact on the Western Cape of South Africa in the future.

 Follow us on TwitterFacebook, or Pinterest